yann-malherbe/amt/README.md

 * GET /sensors/:id
 * GET /observations
 * GET /observations/:id
 * POST /organizations
 * POST /sensors
 * POST /observations

+For this time, we assume that the value send are correct and we assume that the BD is not empty !

 You can test POST methods with the sripts /Scripts/CreateObjects and /Scripts/SendValue.